Purchasing Policies & Procedures

 All bids and offers are subject to the Public Records Law and as such are fully accessible by all interested parties pursuant to Chapter 119, Florida Statutes.

 Freight Delivery Point & Documentation

-All City of Lake Mary purchases are considered F.O.B. destination unless otherwise accepted by the City.
-Vendors may take specific exception and note the exception on written quotes or so state when they give telephone quotations.
+All City of Lake Mary purchases is considered F.O.B. destinations unless otherwise accepted by the City.
+Vendors may take specific exceptions and note the exception on written quotes or so stated when they give telephone quotations.
 The Purchase Order number should appear on all packing lists and invoices.